nawinnova/WEW2024_SolarPhysicsWorkshop/README.md

   - 3 -> Plots on Python
   - 4a -> The Sun (Coronal Imaging)
   - 4b -> The Sun (Coronagraph)
-  - 5 -> Python for Solar Physics: Sunpy
+  - 5 -> Calculating the Speed of the CME